Noel2002/enerygbox-challenge/README.md

 # Energybox Backend Coding Challenge

-Please complete the assignment detailed below and email me back with your code either zipped as an attachment (or if you have any difficulties then feel free to use any link like Github or Bitbucket etc).
-Please also suggest a time early next week when we can spend 45 minutes to an hour reviewing your work.
+Please complete the assignment detailed below email me back with your code either zipped as an attachment or a link to where you're working on the code ( ie GitHub, bitbucket, gitlab etc. ) Please also suggest a time early next week when we can spend 45 minutes to an 1 hour reviewing your work.

 You may be busy during normal business hours, so I am open to accommodate almost any time.
 If you have any questions or concerns, feel free to reach out to me via email (mugeesh.husain@energybox.com).
 I will try to reply as quickly as possible.